jinuew/jinuew.github.io/_portfolio/project2.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Entertainment & Experience Map
+  title: C. Entertainment & Experience Map
   subtitle: the distribution of entertainment & experience attractions
   thumbnail: assets/img/team/지도.jpg